At HIMSS20, Change Healthcare prioritizing APIs to bridge payer, provider workflows

 From an innovation standpoint, there's lots going on at Change Healthcare right now: artificial intelligence, APIs, blockchain and new approaches to interoperability and digital experience.

 From an impact standpoint, he said, "we want to connect those innovations back to how we're delivering value to our customers, how we're making those real."

-For example, "we think about some of the AI work we're doing on the claims process: using the more than 500 million service lines that show up in our Change Claims Lifecycle and applying AI to help in the prediction of denials – and therefore inform the workflow that providers are going through, from a revenue cycle standpoint, to minimize denials on the front end and save work," said Krause.
-Or, for another example, "using AI with products like our CareSelect imaging decision support, which helps really improve workflow for providers."
+For example, "we think about some of the AI work we're doing on the claims process: using the more than 500 million service lines that show up in our Change Healthcare Claims Lifecycle and applying AI to help in the prediction of denials – and therefore inform the workflow that providers are going through, from a revenue cycle standpoint, to minimize denials on the front end and save work," said Krause.
+Or, for another example, "using AI with products like our CareSelect Imaging decision support, which helps really improve workflow for providers."